pokerregion/poker/docs/development.rst

 .. note:: Hand history parsing API will change for sure until 1.0 is done.

-If you want to support a new poker room you have to subclass the appropriate class from :mod:`poker.handhistory` like :class:`poker.handhistory.SplittableHandHistory` depending on the type of hand history file, like XML, or similar to pokerstars and FTP, define a couple of methods and done.
+If you want to support a new poker room you have to subclass the appropriate class from :mod:`poker.handhistory` like :class:`poker.handhistory._SplittableHandHistory` depending on the type of hand history file, like XML, or similar to pokerstars and FTP, define a couple of methods and done.